denevers/gsip_lod/README.md

 # GSIP QGIS demonstration

-This is essentially the same application than the web version, but running in QGIS
+This is essentially the same application than the web version, but running in QGIS.
+Is superficially look like  BRGM's Application Schema toolbox (https://github.com/BRGM/gml_application_schema_toolbox), but is far less sophisticated.
+The GSIP plugin only deals with landing pages and does not attempt to parse the linked representation themselves.
+It will load a geojson in QGIS if this representation is available and that's it.
+BRGM plugin will actually parse the domain model (GML application) and navigate it.
+One thing that could be done is to link the GSIP plugin with the app schema plugin (on the TODO list !)

 ![](qgsip.png)